WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 POST requests are common legitimate behavior.

-Detection V1 was deliberately broad to demonstrate that detecting a transport behavior is different from detecting the condition being investigated.
+Detection V1 was deliberately broad to demonstrate that detecting transport behavior is different from detecting the condition being investigated.

 ---